A surface with representable $\text{CH}_{0}$-group but no universal zero-cycle: Main results

 \section{Main results}

-\subsection{A bielliptic surface of type 2 admitting no universal $0$-cycle}
+\subsection{A bielliptic surface of type 2 admitting no universal 0-cycle}

-Theorem \ref{thm:main_result} follows immediately from the result below. \begin{theorem} Let $k$ be an algebraically closed field of characteristic $\neq 2$, and let $E$ be an elliptic curve over $k$ with $\End(E)=\mathbb{Z}$.
+Theorem \ref{thm:main_result} follows immediately from the result below. \begin{theorem} Let $k$ be an algebraically closed field of characteristic $\neq 2.$ Let $E$ be an elliptic curve over $k$ such that either \ref{it:trivial_end} or \ref{it:CM_E} holds for $\End(E)$.
 Set $\Delta := \Spec k[[t]]$, and fix an algebraic closure $K$ of its function field.
 Let $\mathcal S \to \Delta$ be the degeneration constructed in Theorem \ref{thm:intro_degeneration_S}, together with the induced morphism

 Then for any algebraically closed field extension $F/K$, there exists no correspondence

 that induces a splitting of the pushforward map

 \end{theorem} \begin{proof} Suppose, for contradiction, that there exists an algebraically closed field extension $F/K$ and a correspondence